voi-api/voi-api.github.io/assets.md

 # Status page

-Find information about service performance and ongoing and past incidents on the [Voi status page] (https://voitechnology.statuspage.io/).
+Find information about service performance and ongoing and past incidents on the [Voi status page](https://voitechnology.statuspage.io/).